 The field of therapeutic options is expanding, creating new opportunities for treatments only previously imaged.
-In like manner, the complexity and expenditures associated with R&D has also continued to expand.
+In the same way, the complexity and expenditures associated with R&D have also continued to expand.
 Accordingly, pharmaceutical companies will need to continue to reinvent their model, accommodating new partnerships, technologies, and processes in a streamlined approach that is systematic and grounded in digital and analytics.
-The stakes are high for making this transition - with shareholder value and patient treatments on the line.
+The stakes are high for making this transition, with shareholder value and patient treatments on the line.